chatox/data-mining-course/practicum/data/movielens-25M-filtered/README.txt

 ratings-2000s.csv:
-Filtered to contain only movies released in the year 2000 or later Filtered to sample only 20% of the ratings
+Filtered to contain only movies released in the year 2000 or later Filtered to sample only 20% of the users and all of their ratings

 tags-2000s.csv:
 Filtered to contain only movies released in the year 2000 or later